jovanbulck/sgx-pte/README.md

 ## IPI Latency Microbenchmarks (`CONFIG_SPY_MICRO`)

-The helloworld binary includes asm code that can be used to quantify Inter Processor Interrupt (IPI) latency in terms of the number of instructions executed by the enclave after accessing a page, and before being interrupted by the kernel.
+The helloworld binary (`$(GRAPHENE_DIR)/LibOS/shim/test/apps/hello/`) includes asm code that can be used to quantify Inter Processor Interrupt (IPI) latency in terms of the number of instructions executed by the enclave after accessing a page, and before being interrupted by the kernel.

 Proceed as follows:

-1. Configure the address to monitor and the expected instruction pointer (`&a` and `&asm_microbenchmark_slide`) in the modified gsgx driver (`gsgx_attacker_pte_set.c`).
-Also enable `SYSDUMP_CONTROL_SPY` in untrusted runtime `sgx_attacker.c` (so as to minimize the time caching is potentially disabled).

-2. x86 instruction type and the landing slide length for the microbenchmark experiment can be configured in the build_asm Python script.

-3. Apply the patches in $(GRAPHENE_DIR)/Pal/src/host/Linux-SGX/sgx-driver/isgx-
-   patches/ to the isgx driver.
-This allows gsgx to retrieve the stored $RIP from an interrupted debug enclave.
+0. Before building untrusted Graphene runtime:

+   * `$(GRAPHENE_DIR)/Pal/src/host/Linux-SGX/sgx_attacker.c`: enable
+      `SYSDUMP_CONTROL_SPY`.
+   * `$(GRAPHENE_DIR)/Pal/src/host/Linux-SGX/sgx-driver/sgx_attacker_config.h`:
-4. The gsgx driver includes precompiler options to investigate the effect of a.o. disabling the cache on the enclave CPU (CR0.CD) and sending the IPI directly from custom kernel asm code.
-Also enable CONFIG_SPY_MICRO and CONFIG_EDBGRD_RIP here.
+      includes precompiler options to investigate the effect of a.o, disabling the cache on the enclave CPU (CR0.CD) and sending the IPI directly from custom kernel asm code.
+Also enable `CONFIG_SPY_MICRO` and disable `CONFIG_SPY_GCRY` here.

-5. You can play with victim/spy CPU frequency in the ../pal_loader script, but this does not seem to have a lot of influence...
+   * `$(GRAPHENE_DIR)/Pal/src/host/Linux-SGX/sgx-driver/gsgx_attacker_pte_set.c`:
+      Configure the address to monitor `&a` and the expected instruction pointer address `&asm_microbenchmark_slide`.

+1. x86 instruction type and the landing slide length for the microbenchmark experiment can be configured in the `build_asm` Python script.

-6. Finally, run the enclaved binary in Graphene, retrieve the measurements from the gsgx driver, and parse them as follows:
+2. Finally, run the enclaved binary in Graphene, retrieve the measurements from the gsgx driver, and parse them as follows:

 ```bash